Security

 For organizations with advanced security requirements, we offer enterprise deployment options:

-- Option B — Full Stack Isolation: Dedicated Vercel, Convex, Clerk, and Sentry instances, providing complete infrastructure isolation across all layers of the platform.
+• Option B — Full Stack Isolation: Dedicated Cloudflare, Convex, Clerk, PostHog project, and Sentry instances, providing complete infrastructure isolation across all layers of the platform.

 Provider Certifications